chrdek/chrdek.github.io/README.md

 Entire website has __been setup in a hurry using only plain-text editor__ (notepad) and will be further improved in the near future with more projects and content to come..

+Adding on-going support for other partial maintenance of website + added features on main site (date/time - other).

 -----
 <br/>